Arnie Fielkow

-Arnold "Arnie" D. Fielkow is an American sports administrator, attorney, and politician serving as the CEO and president of the Jewish Federation of Greater New Orleans.
+Arnold "Arnie" D. Fielkow is an American sports administrator, attorney, and politician who is the CEO and president of the Jewish Federation of Greater New Orleans.
 Until June 2017, he was the president and CEO of the National Basketball Retired Players Association (NBRPA).
 Fielkow was formerly a Democratic politician in New Orleans.
-In November 2006, he won a seat on the New Orleans City Council as an at-large member, and later served as city council president.
+In November 2006, he won a seat on the New Orleans City Council as an at-large member, and later was city council president.
 He was reelected in 2010.
 In the fall of 2011, he announced his resignation.